 Address: Staroměstské nám.
 1, 110 00 Josefov, Czechia

-With a storied history that began at the tail end of the middle ages, the Prague Astronomical Clock holds an interesting backstory that intrigues locals and tourists alike.
+With a storied history that began at the tail end of the middle ages, this masterpiece of Czech excites locals and tourists alike.

-The mechanism features four moving automatons as well as rotating figurines of the 12 apostles.
+The mechanism features four moving automatons and rotating figurines of the 12 apostles.
 Moving statues that represent vanity, greed, and death also appear at set intervals.

 See Related: Reasons Why Traveling is Important